lhtin/You-Dont-Know-JS/types & grammar/ch3.md

 **Note:** The `Array(..)` constructor does not require the `new` keyword in front of it.
 If you omit it, it will behave as if you have used it anyway.
 So `Array(1,2,3)` is the same outcome as `new Array(1,2,3)`.

-The `Array` constructor has a special form where if only one `number` argument is passed, instead of providing that value as *contents* of the array, it's taken as a length to "presize the array" (well, sorta).
+The `Array` constructor has a special form where if only one `number` argument is passed, instead of providing that value as *contents* of the array, it's taken as a length to "presize the array" (well, __sorta__).

 This is a terrible idea.
 Firstly, you can trip over that form accidentally, as it's easy to forget.

 But more importantly, there's no such thing as actually presizing the array.
 Instead, what you're creating is an otherwise empty array, but setting the `length` property of the array to the numeric value specified.

-An array that has no explicit values in its slots, but has a `length` property that *implies* the slots exist, is a weird exotic type of data structure in JS with some very strange and confusing behavior.
+An array that has no explicit values in its slots, but has a `length` property that *implies* the slots exist, is a __weird__(strange) exotic type of data structure in JS with some very strange and confusing behavior.
 The capability to create such a value comes purely from old, deprecated, historical functionalities ("array-like objects" like the `arguments` object).

-**Note:** An array with at least one "empty slot" in it is often called a "sparse array."
+**Note:** An array with at least one "empty slot" in it is often called a "__sparse__ array."

 It doesn't help matters that this is yet another example where browser developer consoles vary on how they represent such an object, which breeds more confusion.